phhei/FramingNN/ReadMe.md

 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 2: Short Papers).
 2015.

+Unfortunately, we can't provide the dataset in this repository due to license issues.

 ### Important files for evaluation

 In principle, there is a pre-defined step: the creation of the dataset and then the evaluation on it.